On the rationality of some real threefolds: Rationality of some degree conic bundles

 \begin{enumerate}[label=\textrm{(\alph*)}] \item We first consider equation \ref{eqb}.
 By Lemma \ref{elem1}, one can assume that the affine equation of $C$ is where the polynomials $q,c,g\in R[w]$ are of degrees at most $2,3,4$ respectively, so that the conic bundle of type~\ref{eqb} is given by the affine equation

-In particular, $X$ is birational to a quadric surface bundle $\pi:X'\to \mathbb P^1_R$, with generic fiber the irreducible quadric Since $f(v,w)$ is assumed to be nonnegative, the quadric~$Q$ has a smooth point over~$R(w)$: indeed, taking~$z=z_0\in R$ nonzero and $t=1$, we have that $q(w)z_0^2+c(w)z_0+g(w)\in R[w]$ is nonzero and nonnegative, hence it is a nontrivial sum of two squares in $R[w]$.
+In particular, $X$ is birational to a quadric surface bundle $\pi:X'\to \mathbb P^1_R$, with generic fiber the irreducible quadric Since $f(w,z)$ is assumed to be nonnegative, the quadric~$Q$ has a smooth point over~$R(w)$: indeed, taking~$z=z_0\in R$ nonzero and $t=1$, we have that $q(w)z_0^2+c(w)z_0+g(w)\in R[w]$ is nonzero and nonnegative, hence it is a nontrivial sum of two squares in $R[w]$ (it is a product of nonnegative factors of degree $2$; use that each factor is a sum of two squares and that being a sum of two squares is multiplicative).
 It follows that $X$ is rational. \item We now consider equation \ref{eqa}, in the case when all the nodes of $C$ are defined over $R$, so that $C$ is defined by equation (\ref{f1}) from Lemma \ref{elem1}.
 Then the conic bundle of type~\ref{eqa} is given by the affine equation

 In particular, $X$ is birational to a quadric surface bundle $X'$ over $\mathbb A^1_v$ given by the equation: